 - Submission Indexing: The checked option of Index all Submissions adds the submission to the database (uncheck for 'draft' submission')

-Can access report from either the Gradebook or Assignments
+Reports can be accessed from either the Gradebook or Assignments

 - Go to Grades